Lt.-Col. H. T. Sankey1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He was Assistant Private Secretary to the Secretary State for the Colonies between 1905 and 1908.1 He gained the rank of Captain in the service of the Forfar and Kincardine, Royal Garrison Artillery Militia.1 He fought in the First World War, where he was mentioned in despatches twice.1 He succeeded to the title of 14th Earl of Kincardine [S., 1647] on 18 January 1917.1 He succeeded to the title of 10th Earl of Elgin [S., 1633] on 18 January 1917.1 He succeeded to the title of 3rd Baron Elgin, of Elgin [U.K., 1849] on 18 January 1917.1 He succeeded to the title of 14th Lord Bruce of Torry [S., 1647] on 18 January 1917.1 He succeeded to the title of 10th Lord Bruce of Kinloss [S., 1633] on 18 January 1917.4 He was decorated with the award of the Territorial Decoration (T.D.).1 He was decorated with the award of the Grand Cross, Polonia Restituta.1 He was Assistant Director of Labour between 1918 and 1919.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was admitted to Royal Company of Archers.1 He held the office of Justice of the Peace (J.P.) for Fife.1 He gained the rank of Honorary Colonel in the service of the Elgin Regiment, permanent Militia of Canada.1 He gained the rank of Lieutenant-Colonel in the service of the Highland (Fife) Royal Garrison Artillery.3 He gained the rank of Honorary Colonel in the service of the City of Edinburgh (Fortress), Royal Engineers.1 He gained the rank of Honorary Colonel in the service of the 71st AA Regiment Royal Artillery.1 He was Extraordinary Director of the Royal Bank of Scotland.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1933.1 He held the office of Lord-Lieutenant of Fife between 1935 and 1965.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. Andrews University, St. Andrews, Fife, Scotland.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by University of Glasgow, Glasgow, Lanarkshire, Scotland.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was Assistant Private Secretary to the Secretary State for the Colonies between 1905 and 1908.1 He gained the rank of Captain in the Forfar and Kincardine, Royal Garrison Artillery Militia.1 He fought in the First World War, where he was mentioned in despatches twice.1 He succeeded as the 14th Earl of Kincardine [S., 1647] on 18 January 1917.1 He succeeded as the 10th Earl of Elgin [S., 1633] on 18 January 1917.1 He succeeded as the 3rd Baron Elgin, of Elgin [U.K., 1849] on 18 January 1917.1 He succeeded as the 14th Lord Bruce of Torry [S., 1647] on 18 January 1917.1 He succeeded as the 10th Lord Bruce of Kinloss [S., 1633] on 18 January 1917.2 He was awarded the Territorial Decoration (T.D.)1 He was awarded the Grand Cross, Polonia Restituta.1 He was Assistant Director of Labour between 1918 and 1919.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was admitted to the Royal Company of Archers.1 He held the office of Justice of the Peace (J.P.) for Fife.1 He gained the rank of Honorary Colonel in the Elgin Regiment, permanent Militia of Canada.1 He gained the rank of Lieutenant-Colonel in the Highland (Fife) Royal Garrison Artillery.2 He gained the rank of Honorary Colonel in the City of Edinburgh (Fortress), Royal Engineers.1 He gained the rank of Honorary Colonel in the 71st AA Regiment Royal Artillery.1 He was Extraordinary Director of the Royal Bank of Scotland.1 He was appointed Knight, Order of the Thistle (K.T.) in 1933.1 He held the office of Lord-Lieutenant of Fife between 1935 and 1965.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. Andrews University, St. Andrews, Fife, ScotlandG.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by University of Glasgow, Glasgow, Lanarkshire, ScotlandG.1

 Children of Edward James Bruce, 14th Earl of Kincardine and Hon.
 Katherine Elizabeth Cochrane